mjstroup/TechStarMatching/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

+If you wish to run this app from your browser, just head right [here](https://mjstroup.github.io/TechStarMatching/index.html)

+If you want to download it and run it locally, follow the instructions below.

+### Installation

 This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.

-### Installation

 _Below is an example of how you can instruct your audience on installing and setting up your app.
 This template doesn't rely on any external dependencies or services._